warramma/warramma/README.md

 # About Me
 Currently I am a web development intern at [Levi, Ray, & Shoup, Inc.](https://www.lrswebsolutions.com/) and a fellow in [Break Through Tech's AI Program](https://www.breakthroughtech.org/programs/the-ai-program/).
+I'm passionate about growth and building impactful technology.
 Apart from coding, I also casually post articles about tech and math on my newsletter **Dev-o-Ramma** which you can find at [devoramma.substack.com](https://devoramma.substack.com/)

 ## Languages, Tools, & Technologies